dux/fez/README.md

 This component explains all basic concepts.

-If you understand how this works, you know CDE.
+If you understand how this works, you know FEZ.
 I am sorry it is this simple.

 * you add custom dom nodes as simple HTML tags.
 You can pass args too.
 * you can set your desired node name via `nodeName` static method, defaults to `div`.
 * you can define custom style with modern features.
 * when tag (node) is added to HTML DOM
-  * `Cde` component is created and `connect()` is called
+  * `Fez` component is created and `connect()` is called
   * `this.setInterval(...)` loops only if node is attached to doom.
     Clears itself once node is detached from DOM.
   * this is all, now you are free to do whatever you want.